benjymous/annotations/sandman/sandman.03.md

 - #### Panel 2

-  I am not familiar with the practice of "creeping"; it may be exclusively British, or more simply a short-lived phenomenon.
+  It is not clear if the practice of "creepers" breaking into an occupied house for sport (rather than to actually steal anything) was a real phenomenon, or just something Gaiman invented for the story.

 ### Page 7